 Symptoms of PE include:

 - coughing up blood

 - rapid breathing

 Call your local emergency services if you think you may be experiencing a PE.
 This is a medical emergency that requires immediate treatment.

-Phlebitis is caused by injury or irritation to the lining of a blood vessel.
+The most common causes of phlebitis are injury or irritation to the lining of a blood vessel or a blood clot inside the vein.
 In the case of superficial phlebitis, this may be due to:

 - placement of an IV catheter